What is Kanban? Methods, types, & benefits

 Kanban is a visual method for managing and monitoring work as it progresses through a process.
 Kanban is a Japanese phrase that loosely translates to “card you can see.”

-There are many instances in project management when a lot of resources (time, manpower, etc.) all go waste because of the lack of proper planning.
+There are many instances in project management when a lot of resources (time, manpower, etc.) all go to waste because of the lack of proper planning.
 This in turn results in a delay in the project completion and an overall loss of time.

 What started as a methodology for reducing waste generation in factories, is now becoming a favorite use case in a number of other places including software development teams.
 This is because Kanban solves a number of problems with ease.